aws-samples/aws-modernization-with-gremlin/content/22_Setup_SockShop_Gremlin/25_test_sockshop/_index.md

 ![AWS - EC2 - Old Experience ](/images/aws_ec2_connect_1.png)

 **If you are running this in an AWS event,** visit the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Home:) and log in to your bastion host EC2 instance.
 The name of your bastion host will end in **-bastion.** (Example: **mod-f679f4081e7d405c-bastion**).
+Locate your bastion host and press **"Connect"**, a pop up screen will display as seen below:

 ![AWS - EC2 - Old Experience ](/images/aws_ec2_connect_2.png)

-Locate your bastion host and press **"Connect"**, in the pop up select **EC2 Instance Connect**.
-A new browser window will open.
+In the pop up select **EC2 Instance Connect** and a new browser window will open.

 {{% notice tip %}}
-Keep the console browser window open for the rest of today's activities.
+Keep this browser window open for the rest of today's activities.
 {{% /notice %}}

 Run the following command in the console window to grab the load balancer IP:

 ```